MEET SENATOR RAUSCH

 PROVEN LEADERSHIP, WORKING FOR YOU

-Rausch is the Chairperson for the Joint Committee on Municipalities, Vice Chair for the Joint Committee on Elder Affairs, and a member of the Joint Committee on Children, Families and Persons with Disabilities, Joint Committee on Public Health, Joint Committee on Public Service, Joint Committee on State Administration and Regulatory Oversight, and the Joint Committee on Veterans and Federal Affairs.
-In the first few weeks of her tenure, Senator Rausch was appointed by Senate President Karen Spilka to serve on the Senate's Temporary Committee on Rules, an honor rarely earned by first-term legislators.
+Now in her second term, Rausch is the Senate Chairperson of the Joint Committee on the Environment, Natural Resources, and Agriculture; Senate Vice Chair of the Joint Committee on State Administration and Regulatory Oversight; and a member of the Joint Committees on Children, Families and Persons with Disabilities, Public Health, Public Safety, Revenue, and Community Development and Small Businesses.
+Early in her tenure, Senator Rausch was appointed by Senate President Karen Spilka to serve on the Senate's Temporary Committee on Rules, an honor rarely earned by first-term legislators.
 She also serves on the board of directors for the National Association of Jewish Legislators (NAJL).

-Reflecting her commitment to intersectional social justice, fairness, and equality for all, Senator Rausch’s legislative priorities include election reform, reproductive justice, infectious disease prevention, combating climate change, prohibiting discrimination, supporting families, and transparency in government.
+Reflecting her commitment to intersectional social justice, fairness, and equality for all, Senator Rausch’s policy portfolio includes infectious disease prevention, election reform, reproductive justice, combating discrimination, supporting families, and good government.
 In her first term, she successfully advanced stand-alone bills and several amendments in each of these policy areas, as well as rules changes and on-the-record voting.

 Prior to Rausch’s election to the Senate, she served as an elected local government official and an award-winning Secretariat-level attorney in both the Patrick and Baker administrations.
 Rausch is a former law professor and scholar, union steward, and private sector attorney.
 She is also a graduate of the Emerge Massachusetts flagship program.
 Senator Rausch lives in Needham with her spouse, their two young children, and their floppy, loving Goldendoodle.